 In implementing its mission, since 2012, VietHealth has been ultilizing the model of Early Childhood Disabilities Detection and Intervention for children under six year-old in 100 per-cent communes of 25 selected districts in some provinces including Vinh Long, Thua Thien Hue, Bac Giang, Phu Tho, Yen Bai, Da Nang, Tay Ninh, Dong Nai and Binh Phuoc.
 Within five years, about 100,000 children under six years old have received physical and development screening at communities.
-According to local statistics, there are about 1,5 1.7% of children with disabilities in every 10,000 children being screened, of which the number of intellectually disabled children Interventions for inclusive education and specialized education account for about 65-70% and the number of children with disabilities will be identified and classified according to mobility impairments, intellectual disability or multiple disabilities in four levels from mild to very severe as well as development of fish intervention plans for each case.
-VietHealth conducts trainings for preschool teachers on special education interventions and trainings for parents to implement interventions for children with disabilities identified through screening, evaluation and classification of disabilities. of the children with disabilities in rehabilitation at home and training on rehabilitation training for health workers
+According to local statistics, there are about 1,5 1.7% of children with disabilities in every 10,000 children being screened, of which the number of intellectually disabled children Interventions for inclusive education and specialized education account for about 65-70% and the number of children with mobility disabilities requiring interventions for surgery and rehabilitation is about 30-35%.
+Children with disabilities will be identified and classified according to mobility impairments, intellectual disability or multiple disabilities in four levels from mild to very severe as well as development of fish intervention plans for each case.
+VietHealth conducts trainings for preschool teachers on special education interventions and trainings for parents to implement interventions for children with disabilities in rehabilitation at home and training on rehabilitation training for health workers